powerfulweb-free/staticsiteguru.com/content/post/modules/index.md

 title: Getting started with Hugo Modules
 lead: Hugo modules will save you from replicating code, and help you manage dependencies across project much easier.
 draft: true
-date: 2021-12-01
+date: 2021-11-17
 description: ""
-images: []
+images: [hugo056.png]
 categories: ["Hugo Modules", "Hugo Themes"]
 tags: ["config", "modules", "Themes"]
-archives: [2021/12]
+archives: [2021/11]
 ---
-Many users find Hugo Modules confusing, its a question that I have had quite a few times over on [my youtube channel](#).
+Many users find Hugo Modules confusing, its a question that I have had quite a few times over on {{< channel />}}.

 Many users have followed the instructions over on the hugo docs, and it simply won't work, with Hugo throwing an error stating that the module cannot be find.

 The most common mistake is failing to initialise the base project as a module.

 ## Base project operations